XinyuanLyu/xinyuanlyu.github.io/Transcript.md

 - Introduction to Deep Learning A+
 - Advanced topics in Deep Learning A+
 - Natural Language Processing A+
-- Advanced topics in Computer Science: LLM (Ongoing)
+- Advanced topics in Computer Science: LLM A

 ## Data Science or Econometrics
 - Econometrics A+